janusheide/bouillon/README.rst

 * Make the life of the user easier.
 * Use plain Python and modules that many are familiar with.
 * Quick and easy to setup and run repetitive tasks.
-* All tasks should be possible locally.
+* All tasks should be equally easy to rin locally as in a CI/CD environement.

 Reproducibility
 ................

-* Make results and builds reproducible.
+* Results and builds should be easy to reproduce.
 * All dependencies must be hard (versioned).
 * The master should always be green.